walmartdigital/drone-sonar-scanner/README.md

-# Sonar Scanner Drone Plugin
+# Sonar Scanner Drone Plugin by Walmart

 ### Requirements:
   * sonar-scanner.properties.
 This file have to be on your project root directory, use this file to add specific (coverage path, files) information for your project.
 Ex: